John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # Now start WSL
      PS> wsl

-     # First commmands to run in Ubuntu -- explain commands and how c drive is in mnt folder as  < c >
-     # Check Ubuntu version
+     # Check Ubuntu version (note that this flavor of Ubuntu is 'Bionic')
      lsb_release -a

      # In Windows File Explorer create the folder "TMB_Debug" on the C: drive.
 Enter the folder and leave File Explorer open.